 All optometrists practising in the UK must be registered with the General Optical Council (GOC) , the profession's regulatory body, and be listed on the Opticians Register.
 They must renew their registration annually in order to practise.

-It is possible to undertake further study at postgraduate level.
+It is also possible to undertake further study at postgraduate level.
 See the websites of the approved undergraduate degree providers for details of courses, many of which can be taken part time and via distance learning, including opportunities for research at PhD level.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.